Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab3.md

 (lab-3)=
 # Lab 3: Building a Portfolio with Monte Carlo Methods (XLRisk or Python)

+Note: This is the last lab in the ODD framework, as this book aims to make its readers/users adaptable across different presentations of problems and labs.

 ## Lab 3 Prerequisites

 ### Pre-labs for Lab 3